 Deciduous prunus should be grown in well drained but moisture retentive soil, in as much sun as possible to ensure good flowering and autumn colour.

 Prune as necessary in late summer, ensuring a long period for the wounds to heal before winter sets in.

-Prunus hirtipes should produce true from seed because it is a species as long as it is not cross pollinated by another prunus close by.
+Prunus hirtipes should produce true from seed as long as it is not cross pollinated by another prunus close by.